cladam/cladam.github.io/_posts/2025-11-11-building-the-wrong-thing.md

 **How to reduce this waste:**

-* **Validate aggressively:** Use techniques like feature validation , usability testing , and participatory design.
+* **Validate aggressively:** Use techniques like feature validation, usability testing, and participatory design.
 * **Use falsifiable hypotheses:** Frame new ideas as a hypothesis that can be proven or disproven (_"We believe X will cause Y, and we'll know it's true when Z happens"_).
 * **Release frequently:** Shorten feedback loops so you can correct course early before you've wasted significant effort.